shramov/tll/src/channel/rate.rst

 is handled.
 This makes implementation more effective - channel does not need to save message until it is possible to pass it.

-When bucket is fully drained then child channel is suspended in input mode or ``WriteFull`` control message is generated in output mode.
-After at least one token appears in the bucket - ``WriteReady`` control messages is generated or child is resumed.
+One ore more buckets (depending on initialization parameters) are used to check if it is possible to send or receive next message.
+When at least one bucket is fully drained then child channel is suspended in input mode or ``WriteFull`` control message is generated in output mode.
+After at least one token appears in all buckets - ``WriteReady`` control messages is generated or child is resumed.

 Implementation is available in header only mode for C++ and can be included from ``tll/channel/rate.h`` file.